-Dave received his BS in Exercise Science at Ball State University and has over 7 years of experience as a personal trainer.
-He is a certified Senior Fitness Specialist from the National Academy of Sports Medicine and has a specialty certification from the Functional Aging Institute.
+Derek received his BS in Exercise Science at the University of Southern Indiana and has over 5 years of experience as a personal trainer and sports performance specialist.
+He is a certified Functional Strength and Conditioning Coach and specializes in the joint-by-joint approach of strength training.

 Amanda Garant MS, RD, CD